Starting a blog is easy.

 - One, if your audience is engaged in that particular network.
-If not, then leave it and focus on the network where people actually interact with you.
+If not, then leave it and focus on the network where people do interact with you.

 - Two, what kinds of posts (photos, text, links) work best and use those.

-- Three, what times your posts get the most attention.
+- Three, at what time do your posts get the most attention.

-Capitalizing on your email list and being active on social media, you should now place your efforts on building a community that shares your vision.
+Capitalizing on your email list and active-ness on social media, you should now place your efforts on building a community that shares your vision.